 4. Nepotism.
 In Sicily, connection is everything.

 Nepotism is not a unique Sicilian customs and traditions since it exists anywhere.
 However, we are adding it since it is very much prevalent in Sicily.
 Back in my home country, we call it the Padrino system as a reference to the ‘Godfather’ movie.
 Now, I know why!
 Though exams and credentials are the deciding factors to land a job position, knowing someone in the institution is a plus.
 Even more, getting a recommendation from someone who knows someone will guarantee you a long-term spot in the Sicilian workforce.
 People with great connections, rich blood relatives, influential friends benefit from this favouritism.
-Sadly those who don’t, search for other opportunities outside the island
+Sadly those who don’t, search for their luck outside the island

 5. Driving experience in Sicily

 To reach beautiful off the beaten paths in Sicily, we suggest renting a car or a scooter.
 It is a different experience to witness the island’s splendour at your own phase.
 However, please brace yourself with the common driving styles and oddities in Sicilian roads.
 There are plenty of them.
-Small villages have narrow medieval streets, originally built for horse carts.
+Small villages also have narrow medieval streets, originally built for horse carts.
 Two cars stopping in the middle of the way to chat like no one is waiting after them.
 Impatient honkings and hand cursing.
 Lastly, aggressive drivers who want to overtake in any chance possible to ‘uomo in cappello’.
 It literally means old man in a white hat who drives very slowly.
 They suddenly appear when one is in a hurry, a myth believed by some.

 6. Keep away from bad lucks!

 Here are the other beliefs we heard so far; sprinkling salt on the corners of the house to cast away evil spirits and salt for broken glasses, plates and mirrors to avert bad luck.
 Only when someone dies that one can put hats and shoes on the beds, hence keep them away.
 Do not open the umbrella inside the house.
-In Middle Ages, people used on death occasions.
+In the Middle Ages, people used on death occasions.
 Do not make a cross sign in vain such as crossed fork and knife, crossed arms, crossed shoes.
-Any crossed objects offends the Cross of Christ.
+Any crossed objects offend the Cross of Christ.